F4FB2C66-BE1D-4626-842D-B6D9F52B5937.jpg

 Kevin Curley D.O.

 Kevin graduated from Santa Clara University with a B.S. in bioengineering and more recently graduated from medical school at Midwestern University.
 He is currently doing research at Mayo Clinic in Arizona before he begins his residency training.
 Dating back to elementary school, Kevin began formally tutoring his peers in an advanced Math Olympiad Club.
-He has continued tutoring in various subjects with the National Honors Society in high school, Tau Beta Pi engineering honors society in college, and Sigma Sigma Phi osteopathic honors fraternity in medical school.
-Although much of his past tutoring was focused in math and science, he has many years of experience working with students in middle, high school, and college in all subjects.
-Kevin has worked with NeuroPlay Academics the past few years providing content support, test taking skills, executive function coaching, and PSAT/SAT/ACT/HSPT/ISEE help.
-In his limited spare time Kevin enjoys rock climbing, hiking, travel, board games, cooking, and volleyball.
+He has continued tutoring various subjects with the National Honors Society in high school, the Tau Beta Pi Engineering Honors Society in college, and the Sigma Phi Osteopathic Honors Fraternity in medical school.
+Although much of his past tutoring was focused on math and science, he has many years of experience working with students in middle, high school, and college in all subjects.
+Kevin has worked with NeuroPlay Academics for the past few years providing content support, test-taking skills, executive function coaching, and PSAT/SAT/ACT/HSPT/ISEE help.
+Kevin enjoys rock climbing, hiking, travel, board games, cooking, and volleyball in his limited spare time.

 IMG_6006.jpeg